Abiva's Day

 “Of course, Master.
 Abiva—”

-Abiva quickly dropped her head in polite bow.
+Abiva quickly dropped her head in a polite bow.
 She was actually too scared to look at those eyes.

 “You did well.
 You're dismissed for the day.”